 What sets apart our Masters in Literacy Education (MA) Program?

 This Master of Arts in Literacy Education program is designed to accommodate the busy schedules of working P-12 educators.
 Courses will be delivered online during the fall, winter, spring, and summer semesters.
-There will be one two-week, summer clinical seminar working with children in the Flint community.
+There will be a two-week, summer clinical experience working with children in the Flint community.
 For out-of-area students, we offer a residency option.
 The program is designed to be completed part-time over two years.

 Discover the Summer Clinical Experience in Literacy Education